 What is domestic battery?
 According to Florida laws, domestic violence is defined as any actual or intentional touching or striking of another person.
 Another way it is often worded is the intent to cause bodily harm to another person who is defined as a family or household member.
 That is what separates domestic battery from aggravated assault, the fact that the person who was violated is a family or household member.

 Florida’s law specifically states that for someone to be determined a family or household member, they must be currently residing together.
 Or if they have a child together, they have to have resided together in the past at some point.

 Domestic battery is a first-degree misdemeanor that is punishable by up to 1-year in jail, or 12-month probation and a $1,000 fine.
 There are additional punishments that can be imposed on the defendant such as mandatory completion of a 26-week Battery Intervention Program, community service hours, 5-days required jail time (if you are found guilty and there is evident bodily injury), as well as the loss of certain civil rights like the right to conceal carry.

 It’s important to note that domestic battery and assault are two separate charges, though they often happen simultaneously.
 Assault is often defined as the threat of violence with no physical contact while battery is the threat of violence with physical contact acted on.

 Domestic battery is a serious offense that should not be taken as a joke or regarded lightly.
 If you feel that you are wrongly accused, make sure you can accurately prepare your argument for court.
-Trust Al Estes Bail Bonds when you need help with domestic bail bonds in Clearwater, FL.
+Trust Al Estes Bail Bonds when you need help with domestic bail bonds in St. Petersburg, FL.

 Rely on Al Estes Bail Bonds 24/7, 365 Days a Year